 Dana Point is basically one big beach–6.5 miles of sand.
 Dana Point provides easy access to beaches whether you want to go surfing or build sand castles with your toddler.
 Unlike other Orange County beach towns, Dana Point beaches are available right off the highway.
-Just a short trip from Los Angeles, you can pull onto CA-1, known as the Pacific Coast Highway, and pick one of the incredible Dana Point beaches.
+Just a short trip from Los Angeles, you can pull onto CA-1, known as the Pacific Coast Highway, and pick any one of the incredible Dana Point beaches.

 Of all the Dana Point beaches, Baby Beach is the calmest.
 Nestled between the Dana Point Harbor and the Ocean Institute, the jetty blocks waves from disrupting the water.
 Locals will tell you there is no easier place to bring kids.
 It is aptly named to reflect its status as the best beach for babies and young children.
 The calm waters make it the perfect place to introduce them to seaside bliss.
 It’s more like sitting by a calm lake than a mighty ocean.

-There is also a small roped-off section of water for swimming without having to worry about run-ins with paddleboarders and kayakers.
-Those interested in launching their paddleboard and kayaking adventures from Baby Beach can use the launch zone.
+There is also a small roped-off section of water for swimming without having to worry about run-ins with paddle boarders and kayakers.
+Those interested in launching their paddle board and kayaking adventures from Baby Beach can use the launch zone.
 Don’t have your own paddle board or kayak?
 Well, you are in luck because Baby Beach has rentals too!

-When you hear the word ‘Capo’ in Dana Point, it doesn’t always refer a tool for a guitar.
+When you hear the word ‘Capo’ in Dana Point, it doesn’t always refer to a tool for a guitar.
 It’s probably a local referring to Capistrano Beach.
 The southernmost Dana Point beach, just down the way from San Juan Capistrano, offers extensive facilities including a basketball court, beach volleyball courts, boardwalk and lots of parking for easy access.
 You can pay for parking using cash or credit card at the pay stations operated by OC Parks.

-Monarch Beach, located at the base of the Monarch Beach Resort, is named because of Monarch Bay’s legacy as a breeding ground for monarch butterflies.
+Monarch Beach, located at the base of the Waldorf Astoria Monarch Beach Resort & Club, is named because of Monarch Bay’s legacy as a breeding ground for monarch butterflies.
 Monarch Beach is accessible to the public, as the beach resort’s guests and as a guest at one of the most incredible golf courses, Monarch Beach Golf Links.

 To get to Monarch, visitors can park at Salt Creek Beach Park near The Ritz-Carlton, Laguna Niguel.
 Walk down the beach and head north along the wide sandy beach and you’ll come across the Monarch Bay Beach Club.
 Facilities at the beach club are exclusive to resort guests and members, but anyone can enjoy the wide expanse of sand and sunshine.
 This expanse of beach is perfect for an evening stroll with a loved one.

 At Salt Creek Beach, a small, offshore reef creates some of the best left swells along the entire Southern California coast, making this a favorite destination for the surfers.
 Swimming, body surfing, sunbathing and tide pool exploration offer fun for the whole family.
 The park consists of sandy beaches, rocky headlands and sheer cliffs.
 An expansive grassy area, called Salt Creek Beach Park, is located just steps from the sand and offers some of Dana Point’s most spectacular views of the ocean, especially at sunset when vibrant colors fill the sky and the sun disappears behind Catalina Island.
 The original ravine canyon, locally known as Salt Creek, forms the northerly boundary of the beach.
 You can reach Salt Creek Beach using Ritz Carlton Dr. off the Pacific Coast Highway.